tredontho/purescript-book/text/chapter11.md

 {{#include ../exercises/chapter11/src/Data/GameItem.purs:GameItem}}
 ```

-The `GameState` type uses two new data structures: `Map` and `Set`, which represent sorted maps and sorted sets respectively.
+The `GameState` type uses two new data structures: `Map` and `Set`, which represent sorted maps and sorted sets, respectively.
 The `items` property is a mapping from coordinates of the game grid to sets of game items at that location.
 The `player` property stores the current coordinates of the player, and the `inventory` property stores a set of game items currently held by the player.

-The `Map` and `Set` data structures are sorted by their keys, can be used with any key type in the `Ord` type class.
+The `Map` and `Set` data structures are sorted by their keys, and can be used with any key type in the `Ord` type class.
 This means that the keys in our data structures should be totally ordered.

 We will see how the `Map` and `Set` structures are used as we write the actions for our game.